 As you might be able to tell, subtracting your expenses from your income results in your net assets.
 This report shows if your organization is making more than it is spending.
 And as Nonprofit Accounting Basic$ explains: “The report reflects the changes to an organization’s net assets resulting from income and expenses that occur during the current fiscal year.”

 More On Nonprofit Financials

-We hope you found this quick run-through on nonprofit reports helpful.
+We hope you found this quick walkthrough of nonprofit reports helpful.
 Still interested in learning more on nonprofit accounting?
 Then check out our Ultimate Guide To Nonprofit Accounting or our sample nonprofit budget for further assistance.